A separation theorem for entire transcendental maps

-Recall that, given a fundamental domain $F$ and its fixed dynamic ray $g_F$ as given by the Structural Lemma \ref{Technical}, we say that $g_F$ \emph{lands alone} if it lands, and no other fixed ray has the same landing point.
-A ray may land alone at a repelling fixed point or at a parabolic fixed point.
+Recall that, given a fundamental domain $F$ and its fixed dynamic ray $g_F$ as given by the Structural Lemma \ref{Technical}, we say that $g_F$ \emph{lands alone} if it lands, and no other fixed ray has the same landing point. {By the snail lemma,} a {fixed} ray may land alone only at a repelling or parabolic fixed point.
 By Proposition~\ref{Forced landing}, there are only finitely many fundamental domains whose fixed rays do not land alone at repelling fixed points.

-\begin{defn}[\bf Full and complete collections] A collection $\FFa$ of fundamental domains in $\Ta$ is {\em full} if for any $F,F' \in \FFa$, the collection contains any other $F\in \Ta$ in between $F$ and $F'$ with respect to the order of the fundamental domains in $\Ta$.
+\begin{defn}[\bf Full and complete collections] A collection $\FFa$ of fundamental domains in $\Ta$ is {\em full} if for any $F,F' \in \FFa$, the collection contains any other fundamental domain in $\Ta$ which is in between $F$ and $F'$ with respect to the order of the fundamental domains in $\Ta$.
 A collection $\FF$ of fundamental domains in $\TT$ is {\em full} if its restriction to each one of the tracts is full.
-We say that $\FF$ is {\em complete} if it contains all fundamental domains whose fixed ray does not land alone at a repelling fixed point, and it also includes all fundamental domains which intersect $D$. \end{defn} Informally, a collection is full if it has no gaps (in each tract).
-Theorem B is an easy consequence of the following theorem.
+We say that $\FF$ is {\em complete} if it contains all fundamental domains whose fixed ray does not land alone at a repelling fixed point, all fundamental domains which intersect $D$ and all {fundamental domains which intersect any fixed ray which is not fully contained inside its fundamental domain.} \end{defn} Informally, a collection is full if it has no gaps (in each tract). {Also, since each fixed ray lands, it only intersects finitely many fundamental domains before landing.} Theorem B is an easy consequence of the following theorem.

 \begin{thm}[\bf Global counting] Let $f\in \BBt$ and assume that all fixed rays land.
 Let $\FF$ be a finite collection of fundamental domains which is full and complete.
-Let $N=\#\FF$ and $\GG$ be the collection of $N$ fixed rays which are asymptotically contained in some $F\in \FF$.
+Let $N=\#\FF$ and $\GG$ be the collection of {the} $N$ fixed rays which are asymptotically contained in some $F\in \FF$.
 Then there are exactly $N+1$ fixed points counted with multiplicity, which are either landing points of some $g\in \GG$, or interior fixed points. \end{thm}

 Let us first show how Theorem B follows from Theorem \ref{Global counting theorem}.